Mason City, Iowa

 Mason City is a city and the county seat of Cerro Gordo County, Iowa, United States.
+The population was 27,338 in the 2020 census.
+Mason City is known for its musical and masonry heritage, as well as being home to a significant collection of Prairie School style architecture.
+The city forms a regional hub for north-central Iowa with nearby Clear Lake.

-The population was 27,338 in the 2020 census, a decline from 29,172 in the 2000 census.
-The Mason City Micropolitan Statistical Area includes all of Cerro Gordo and Worth counties.
-It is commonly referred to as the "River City", as the city grew up centered on the Winnebago River.
+The Mason City Micropolitan Statistical Area that includes all of Cerro Gordo and Worth counties is located at the transportation junction between Interstate 35 and the Avenue of the Saints.
+Local public education is provided by North Iowa Area Community College and Mason City Community School District.
+The Winnebago River traverses the community to the southeast.